When you hear “warehouse automation,” what do you think?

 “The quickest way to close a company and shutter it permanently?
 Think that automation will handle everything.”

-For example, a warehouse that’s stocking too many products needs to right-size their procurement process and improve their inventory before they’ll get maximum benefit from an automatic storage and retrieval (ASRS) system
+For example, a warehouse that’s stocking too many products needs to right-size its procurement process and improve its inventory before it can realize maximum benefit from an automatic storage and retrieval (ASRS) system.

 Another example?
 When automation is implemented as an island within an operation.
-In cases where the WMS functionality, the upstream operations (receiving, replenishments), and the downstream operations (picking, packing, consolidating) have not been restructured and improved to integrate with automation, your operation is slowed down, not improved.
+In cases where the WMS functionality, upstream operations (receiving, replenishment), and downstream operations (picking, packing, consolidating) have not been restructured and improved to integrate with automation, your operation is slowed, not improved.

 That’s why ISD starts all projects with an assessment of what’s going on at your company.
 If you’d like to talk to an automation expert about your warehouse’s specific situation, schedule a free consultation today.
 If automation’s not the best investment for your warehouse right now, we’ll tell you.
 If it is, we’ll guide you through every step.